t-liu93/PEGAS/README.md

 # About this Fork
 This is a fork of [Noiredd's](https://github.com/Noiredd) PEGAS script, I'll keep working on it based on my own need and wishes.

+## Known Issues
+* The `actiongroup` user event does not consider mass lost, so at this moment it is recommended to use this event when UPFG is not activated.
+* If `initialRoll` is left empty (i.e. set to launch azimuth), the rolling is not so stable due to the limitation of kOS' cooked flight control.
+The cooked control PID might be tuned in the coming changes.
+At this moment, it is recommend to use symmetric design of your rocket to avoid rolling issues.
+So a design like Atlas V with **single booster** is **HIGHLY NOT RECOMMENDED** if you want to roll at the beginning of your launch.
+Even with several boosters, the Atlas V config (in general asymmetric boosters) is not really recommended **if you want to roll at the beginning of your flight**.
+On the other hand, if you are launching to the east without any rolling, then it should be fine.

 # PEGAS
 *Powered Explicit Guidance Ascent System*, from here referred to as *PEGAS*, is an ascent autopilot for Kerbal Space Program made and ran in [kOS](http://forum.kerbalspaceprogram.com/index.php?/topic/61827-122-kos-scriptable-autopilot-system-v103-20161207/), designed to control launch vehicles under a modified version of the game running [Realism Overhaul](http://forum.kerbalspaceprogram.com/index.php?/topic/155700-113-realism-overhaul).
 Its unique feature is an implementation of a real-word rocket guidance algorithm: Unified Powered Flight Guidance, as used in the **Space Shuttle** GN&C computer for the standard ascent flight mode.